 - Purchase vital supplies such as personal protective equipment (PPE) for health workers and essential medicine for the most vulnerable patients.

-Find out more on the King’s Global Health Partnerships webpage and discover how you can support their response to COVID-19.
+Find out more on the King’s Global Health Partnerships webpage.

 During this period of uncertainty and change, King’s is stepping up efforts to deliver on its promise to make the world a better place by continuing to serve our local, national and international communities.